Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

-The `Behavior Sequence` contains a list of child behaviors which will be activated one after the other.
-This means that the next child behavior in the list will not be activated until the previous child behavior has finished its life cycle.
+This behavior contains a list of child behaviors which will be activated one after the other.
+A child behavior in the list will not be activated until the previous child behavior has finished its life cycle.

+### Application Example

+- the trainee places a package to the assembly line.
+Use a behavior sequence to move the package first to the right on the assembly line, then to the left onto the next assembly line.

+- the trainee should watch a short tutorial where trainers explain the next steps which need to be accomplished.
+For example, give instructions to push button A, then highlight button A, then give instructions to push button B, then highlight button B. Afterwards, give the instruction to execute the sequence shown in the tutorial.

 ### Configuration

 - #### Repeat

-    If this option is checked, the behavior sequence will start from the top of the child behaviors list over and over again as soon as the life cycle of the last child behavior in the list is finished.
+    if checked, the behavior sequence restarts from the top of the child behavior list as soon as the life cycle of the last child behavior in the list has finished.

 - #### Child behaviors

-    This is the list of all queued behaviors.
-By clicking on the `Add Behavior` button below it, you can add any behavior to it.
+    List of all queued behaviors.
+Add behaviors to the list using the *"add Behavior"* button.

-- #### Is blocking
+- #### Wait for completion

-    By default, the behavior sequence is blocking the transition to another step while it is executing all its child behaviors in the list.
-After completion, it does not block the transition to another step anymore even if you enabled the `Repeat` option.
+    if checked, the behavior sequence will finish the life cycle of each child behavior in the list before it transitions to another step.
+Even when the *"Repeat"* option is enabled, the execution will transition to the next step after the child behavior list has been completed.
-    If you want to skip or interrupt the execution of the behavior sequence when a transition to another step is happening (e. g. when all conditions of one transition are met), you can uncheck this option.
+    Uncheck this option, If you want to interrupt the sequence as soon as all conditions of a transition are fulfilled.

+### Location of this behavior (for developers):
+    This behavior is part of the [Basic-Conditions-And-Behaviors](https://github.com/Innoactive/Basic-Conditions-And-Behaviors) component.

 ------